marijnh/Eloquent-JavaScript/08_error.md

 {{index debugging, "call stack", "Error type"}}

 In this case, we used the `Error` ((constructor)) to create our exception value.
 This is a ((standard)) JavaScript constructor that creates an object with a `message` property.
-In most JavaScript environments, instances of this constructor also gather information about the call stack that existed when the exception was created, a so-called _((stack trace))_.
+Instances of `Error` also gather information about the call stack that existed when the exception was created, a so-called _((stack trace))_.
 This information is stored in the `stack` property and can be helpful when trying to debug a problem: it tells us the function where the problem occurred and which functions made the failing call.

 {{index "exception handling"}}